swcarpentry/DEPRECATED-boot-camps/python/testing.md

 Making a Standalone Script
 --------------------------

-Now that our module has been tested, lets turn this program into a standalone script that we can run from the command line.
+Now that our module has been tested, let's turn this program into a standalone script that we can run from the command line.
 This takes very little additional work, now that we have our function in a module.